kmmbvnr/viewflow-docs-v1/docs/material_forms.rst

 Django-Material offers the alternative approach to rendering forms in django.
 Strong Python/HTML code separation keeps you form code DRY and free form underline HTML/CSS rendering details.
-Field rendering customization happens in a template, not in code.
+Field rendering customization happens in a template, not in the code.
 Layout objects allow setting the relative field placement and sizes.

-Build-in templates implements form rendering using `MaterializeCSS
+Forms are rendered in templates with `MaterializeCSS
 <http://materializecss.com>`_ framework

 .. image:: _static/MaterialForm.png